There it was, in the news last week: the federal government in the United States had set up a website dedicated to UFO disclosure called “aliens.gov.”

 The devil is, of course, the prince of deceit.
 His minions can even assume physical attributes.
 On the other hand, there are countless planets and thus (theoretically) countless possibilities for extraterrestrial life.

-In delving into this topic, the fear, simply put, is that government types and other scientists who have no knowledge of the occult are stepping onto perilous territory and could, at this dark time in history, drag the public with them.
+In delving into this topic, the fear, simply put, is that government types and other scientists who have no knowledge of the occult are stepping into perilous territory and could, at this dark time in history, drag the public with them.

 [resources: Lying Wonders, Strangest Things and The First and Last Deception]